NAT Explained: What It Is and Why It’s Important in Networking

 3. Define Address Pools (if necessary): For dynamic NAT or PAT, you might need to define a range (pool) of public IP addresses.

-4. Create Access Rules (if necessary): In some NAT scenarios, you create an ACL to specify which traffic should be translated.
+4. Create Access Rules (if necessary): In some NAT scenarios, you can create an ACL to specify which traffic should be translated.

 5. Enable NAT: Associate the NAT rule with the appropriate interfaces and addresses.